 Our research, teaching, and outreach reflect a commitment to interdisciplinary and intercultural engagement with educators, scholars, and policy makers seeking to enhance leadership, policy, and development around the globe.

-A training conference is held each spring for professional evaluators, program directors and staff, community agency staff, students, and others interested in conducting or using evaluations.
+MESI hosts periodic training conferences and events for professional evaluators, program directors and staff, community agency staff, students, and others interested in conducting or using evaluations.

 Despite the critical and challenging role of the principalship, relatively few principals receive ongoing professional development that enhances their ability to lead schools to high performance.
 The University of Minnesota sees the ongoing professional development of school leaders as an essential driving force in efforts to improve student learning, close achievement gaps and increase postsecondary completion across the state.
 The Minnesota Principals Academy provides leaders of Minnesota schools with knowledge, tools and strategies to create schools where all students graduate college and career ready.

 Research on Improving Systems of Education (RISE) is a grant-funded research program which seeks to understand how Vietnam 'got it right' as students' educational achievements in Vietnam surpass the learning of students in far wealthier nations.
 Joan DeJaeghere and Paul Glewwe (Applied Economics, UMN) are co-Principal Investigators.

 In partnership with metro area school districts, the Urban Leadership Academy program aims to further the professional development of new and experienced principals and future principals.
 Topical conferences, workshops and seminars are offered throughout the year, in addition to an annual summer institute.

 The Center for Applied Research and Educational Improvement (CAREI) creates connections between the college and Minnesota's schools to reform educational practice and improve overall effectiveness, disseminate research results, provide incentives and technical assistance for collaborative school-based research, and address educational issues of state and national importance.